kwai/kwai-business-extension-framwork/README.md

 ## License

-Apache Dubbo software is licensed under the Apache License Version 2.0.
-See the [LICENSE](https://github.com/apache/dubbo/blob/master/LICENSE) file for details.
+kwai-business-extension-framwork software is licensed under the Apache License Version 2.0.
+See the [LICENSE](https://github.com/kwai/kwai-business-extension-framwork/blob/main/LICENSE) file for details.